 Seven years ago, I sold the print shop I had established back in 1969.
 Despite the fact that we had our own home-brewed computer estimating and order entry system up and running by 1979 (pre IBM PC, when the only software you could buy came from the classified section in the back of Electronics Illustrated), our job tracking system never left the oversized corkboard and pushpin system on the shop wall.

 Every large printing company in the world has streamlined their operations with a Management Information System, a print MIS.
 Most mid size companies have, too.
-That leaves a few small shops where the owners or managers still use calculators to estimate printing.
+That leaves many small shops where the owners or managers still use calculators to estimate printing.
 And pen and paper to write up job tickets.
 If you're among them, we need to talk.

 "Visual means of apprehending the world are no longer possible."
 McLuhan said it, and to prove it, he wrote thirteen books.
 One more report of death that appears to have been greatly exaggerated.